 - Zinc-finger nucleases (ZFNs).
 ZFNs are enzymes engineered in the lab to contain two parts: a zinc-finger motif and an endonuclease.
-The zinc-finger motif allows the ZFN to bind to the target DNA sequence (see the Part 14 reading).
-One ZFN attaches to one strand of the DNA, and a second ZFN binds to the other strand of DNA about ten base pairs away.
-The endonucleases come together and cut both strands of the DNA in-between.
-Because the ZFN binds and then cuts a specific DNA sequence, ZFNs can only create a single genome edit at a time.
+The zinc-finger motif allows the ZFN to bind to the target DNA sequence (see Part 14).
+One ZFN attaches to one DNA strand at the target site; a second ZFN binds to the other DNA strand about ten base pairs away.
+The endonucleases come together and cut both DNA strands between the ZFN binding sites.
+Because the ZFN binds and then cuts a specific target DNA sequence, ZFNs can only create a single genome edit at a time.

 - Transcription activator-like effector nucleases (TALENs).
-Like the ZFNs, TALENs are enzymes designed in the lab to include both a DNA-binding domain and an endonuclease domain.
-The TALEN DNA-binding protein domain can be engineered to bind to any DNA sequence.
+Like the ZFNs, TALENs are enzymes designed by researchers to include both a DNA-binding region and an endonuclease region.
+The TALEN DNA-binding protein domain can be engineered to bind to any target DNA sequence.
 Once bound to the DNA, the TALEN endonuclease domain cuts both strands of the target DNA sequence, allowing the creation of a single genome edit at a time.

 - CRISPR-Cas9.
 The CRISPR-Cas9 system is the newest, most powerful, and versatile genome editing technique.
 CRISPR-Cas9 can be used to create a single genome edit or multiple genome edits simultaneously.

-ZFNs and TALENs have many drawbacks, including the high cost and time involved in engineering the DNA binding domains within the nucleases, inefficient cutting of the DNA, and the difficulty of working with these systems.
+ZFNs and TALENs have many drawbacks, including the high cost and time involved in engineering the DNA binding domains within the nucleases and the inefficient cutting of the target DNA sequence.
 Although the ZFNs and TALENs have been used to successfully edit genes, the science world has embraced CRISPR-Cas9 due to its lower cost, higher efficiency, and potential to create multiple genome edits simultaneously.
 Because of its widespread current use and promising future, CRISPR-Cas9 will serve as the subject for the remainder of this chapter.